scifir/scifir-units/TO-DO.md

 ## BASE UNITS (3)

 - TODO: coordinates_1d<>, without the bug of constructors, should initialize inside the string initialization without scalar_unit first
-- TODO: Functions like get_mass(molecular_weight,density) in mole class and get_moles(molecular_weight,density) in mass class but normal functions, inside chemistry
+- TODO: functions like get_mass(molecular_weight,density) in mole class and get_moles(molecular_weight,density) in mass class but normal functions, inside chemistry
 - TODO: perfect_mole class, maybe inheriting mole class, that allows to store moles and also add or substract by an integer number of molecules, not only by mole.
 Another option is to just extend the mole class, instead of creating a new class

 ## DERIVED UNITS (5)